unionai-oss/pandera/docs/source/checks.rst

 Column Check Groups
 -------------------

-:py:class:`Column` checks support grouping by a different column so that you can make assertions about subsets of the column of interest.
-This changes the function signature of the :py:class:`Check` function so that its input is a dict where keys are the group names and values are subsets of the series being validated.
+:class:`~pandera.schema_components.Column` checks support grouping by a different column so that you can make assertions about subsets of the column of interest.
+This changes the function signature of the :class:`~pandera.checks.Check` function so that its input is a dict where keys are the group names and values are subsets of the series being validated.

-Specifying ``groupby`` as a column name, list of column names, or callable changes the expected signature of the :py:class:`Check` function argument to:
+Specifying ``groupby`` as a column name, list of column names, or callable changes the expected signature of the :class:`~pandera.checks.Check` function argument to:

 ``Callable[Dict[Any, pd.Series] -> Union[bool, pd.Series]``